-Double-jointed adolescents at risk for joint painFebruary 28th, 2013 in Arthritis & Rheumatism /
+Double-jointed adolescents at risk for joint painFebruary 28, 2013 in Medicine & Health / Arthritis & Rheumatism

 A prospective study by U.K. researchers found that adolescents who are double-jointed—medically termed joint hypermobility—are at greater risk for developing musculoskeletal pain as they get older, particularly in the shoulders, knees, ankles and feet.
 Findings published in Arthritis & Rheumatism, a journal of the American College of Rheumatology (ACR), indicate that children with joint hypermobility are approximately twice as likely to develop pain at these joints.

 When ligaments are loose (ligamentous laxity) it may cause joints to extend beyond the normal range (hypermobility), with studies showing a possible genetic basis.
 However, when genetic causes are not found and joint pain is present, doctors may use the term 'benign joint hypermobility syndrome.'
 Several studies have shown that joint pain is common in children with hypermobility, with some reports as high as 74% of children with joint hypermobility experiencing pain.
 Yet, other research suggests that while musculoskeletal pain is a frequent complaint in adolescents, it is no more common in those with joint hypermobility.